The Best Danish Dividend Stocks

 Topdanmark’s dividend history is short.
 Up until 2017 the focus was solely on buybacks, something which is pretty unorthodox in the Nordic region.
 From 1998 to 2017 78% of the shares were cancelled.
 From 2017 the capital distributions are mainly in the form of dividends.
 At least 70% will be paid out.

 Carlsberg’s business model:

 Carlsberg probably needs little introduction, as it’s one of the world’s best-known brands: Probably the best beer in the world.
-The brewery was established in 1847 but has since then grown tremendously both via organic growth and acquisitions.
+The brewery was established in 1847 but has grown tremendously through organic growth and acquisitions.
 Their presence is global, but the main markets are Europe and Asia.
-The company is controlled by the Carlsberg Foundation, set up in 1876 by the Carlsberg founder, and now controls about 75% of the votes and owns 30% of the shares.
+The Carlsberg Foundation controls the company, set up in 1876 by the Carlsberg founder, and now controls about 75% of the votes and owns 30% of the shares.

 Carlsberg can be called a sin-stock.
 Sin-stocks as a group have performed remarkably well over many decades.
-Read here for why they have outperformed.
+Read here for why sin stocks have outperformed.

 Carlsberg dividend policy: